This post may contain affiliate links. Please see our disclosure here.

-To start the process of updating your brass fireplace surround, start by cleaning the fireplace surround with a damp cloth and be sure it’s dry before applying the enamel.
+To start the process of updating your brass or metal fireplace surround, start by cleaning the fireplace surround with a damp cloth and be sure it’s dry before applying the enamel.

 I purchased disposable foam & bristle brushes and simply painted thin layers over the existing brown/brass fireplace surround.

 The Rustoleum high heat paint directions said that it would be dry to the touch in a 4-6 hours but it was still tacky so I just let it dry for a full 24 hours before applying a 2nd coat.

 Drying time will depend on the temperature of your house.